weixiaonan1/BorderEscape/Report.md

 2. **Playability:**

    We well-designed the game mode to ensure the game is playful.
-The game starts relatively easy in the begining to let players become familiar with game operations.
+The game starts relatively easy in the beginning to let players become familiar with game operations.
 Then the rhythm of the game gradually speeds up to increase the difficulty of the game.
 The trace of the game is randomly generated so that it is not boring or insipid for players to play.
-What's more, the game track is infinitely long and players has unlimited access to gold coins and treasure chests to consantly challenge high scores.
+What's more, the game track is infinitely long and players has unlimited access to gold coins and treasure chests to constantly challenge high scores.

 3. **Extensibility：**